Haskell-Family-Intel/Lore-Master/README.md

 ---

-## ⚙️ System Components
-- `LorMDB` → Long-term structured lore memory
-- `LorMIndex` → Shorthand compression + recall mapping
-- `LorMRS` → RuleSet handler to determine what, when, and how to recall
-- `LorMSM` → System monitor and integrity validator

-Each narrative element — characters, places, events, relationships — is modular, compressible, and retrievable by name, type, or context.

----

 ## ✍️ How LorM Was Born
 > *“I was just trying to keep my characters straight in a crossover fanfic.”*